-Heart problems: Depression is one of the most widespread mental illnesses that mankind is faced with today.
+Can Depression Cause Heart problems?
+Depression is one of the most widespread mental illnesses that mankind is faced with today.
 According to the DSM (Diagnostic and Statistical Manual) handbook of mental disorders by the American Psychiatric Association.
-Depression is a mood disorder marked by feelings of hopelessness and lack of interest in daily activities.
+Depression is a mood disorder marked by feelings of hopelessness and a lack of interest in daily activities.

 How is Depression Different From Sadness?

 Many usually confuse sadness with depression, although both are not the same.
 Sadness is just an emotion humans experience, whereas depression is a mental order that requires treatment.

 What makes depression different from sadness is the fact that its symptoms usually persist for a long time.
 A depressed person, for instance, finds it arduous to even carry out the daily activities with interest.
 Thus, they are at a loss of energy and experience constant feelings of hopelessness and worthlessness that bar them from functioning normally.